Manuelriso/ProgrammingForIotProject/Threshold Management/README.md

 dynamically change thresholds to activate some actuators to preserve the optimal environment.

-So it retrieves historical data from the Thingspeak Adaptor, based on those, it modify dinamically thresholds about temperature and humidity, and then we send them with MQTT???? or we modify them in the catalog???
+We modify, if necessary, all the threshold values that we get from the catalog, based on the values uploaded in the ThingSpeak database.